-The second thing to note is that when the psychologists say IQ is the best available indication of a person's life success this is not true.
+The second thing to note is that the claim made by some psychologists that IQ is the best available indication of a person's life success is untrue.
 Heck, even IQ itself, when measured at one stage in life predicts IQ at another stage in life only poorly.
 In this Scottish study the correlation between IQ at age 11 and age 90 was 0.54, meaning that only 29% (i.e., r squared) of the population variation in IQ at age 90 was accounted for by variation at age 11.
 And if you look at the details of the study as it was reported when the subjects were aged 82, you will see that the poor correlation between 11 and 82 was not due solely to deterioration in intelligence with age since some individuals increased in IQ by several standard deviations between ages 11 to 82.

 When psychologists talk of "life success" they of course mean success in following a career such as their own, and it is true that IQ test results correlate in some degree with academic achievement, although according to Charles Murray, traditional academic tests do as well or better.
 In fact, one would expect traditional academic tests to do better, at least for students in certain fields such as history or fine art, i.e., subjects that require judgement and imagination as much as raw verbal or numerical reasoning power.
 Traditional essay exams also allows the expression of gifts in language use that are beyond the purview of an IQ test.

 But in any case, neither IQ tests nor academic performance at one stage in an individual's life predict academic success at another level with any accuracy.
 Many bright kids manage to be bottom of the class — Winston Churchill who remained in the fourth form for three years and had difficulty gaining entry to the military college at Sandhurst comes to mind, while many a dull drone destined for a career as a tax inspector, orthodontist, or proctologist manages in school to be top of the class.